CarlBye/MarkNow/README.md

 # MarkNow
-A collaborative markdown editor by Java
+A collaborative markdown editor by Java @ ZJU